How To Be Happy All The Time?

 After learning how to be happy all the time, you should also know how to keep yourself motivated.
 Here’s what you should do.

 8. How to be happy all the time – Positive thinking affects your performance:

 Sounds like a pie in the sky?
 Well, according to Shawn Achor, if he knows everything about what factors are impinging on your happiness such as stressors, hassles, successes, economic circumstances, relationships, and so on, then he can only predict 10% of your long term happiness.
 The remaining 90% is how you process the world around you.
 If happiness is on the other side of success, it is unlikely you will get there as you continually strive to get better grades, higher salaries, and so on.

 Positive thinking raises energy levels, creativity, and productivity by as much as 30%.
 The secret is to use positive thinking now, rather than when you are rich and famous.

 9. How to be happy all the time – Treasure your experiences more than your possessions:

 Thomas Gilovich, a psychologist at Cornell University has done quite a lot of research as to why it is better to treasure memorable and pleasant experiences rather than the material things we buy.
 There are many reasons for this as outlined in his study published in the Journal of Personality and Social Psychology.
 Comparing possessions and looking at better objects after purchase can be demoralizing and ruin the initial pleasure we got when purchasing and taking possession of that new car, TV, or computer.

-10. Don’t forget your beauty sleep:
+10. How to be happy all the time – Don’t forget your beauty sleep:

 When you do not get enough sleep, your negativity takes over big time.
 This was the conclusion researchers came to after several experiments.
 One of these is particularly interesting.
 The researchers honed in on the hippocampus which is the part of the brain which processes our positive thoughts.
 When we are sleep deprived, this function starts to creak, and negative thoughts muscle in much more than before.